Ayurvedic Diet to Prepare You for Your First Pregnancy

 1st Month

 Cold milk in small quantities but on a frequent basis.
-Mathur (sweet), Sheet (cooling to the body), and liquid diet is generally preferred in the 2nd month for health and maintenance of the foetus.
+Mathur (sweet), Sheet (cooling to the body), and liquid diet are generally preferred in the 2nd month for the health and maintenance of the fetus.

 2nd Month